extreme-datacloud/xdc-releases/source/index.rst

 Supported platforms
 -------------------

--  eXtreme-DataCloud releases are supported for the following
+- eXtreme-DataCloud releases are supported on the following
   platforms:

-   -  CentOS7 & Ubuntu 18.04
+  - CentOS7 & Ubuntu 16.04

+    - for the products distributed through rpms and deb packages

+  - all platforms supporting Docker containers

+    - for the products distributed as docker images

 Supported artifacts & packaging formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~